 Balance bike features of the Pinto and Skøg

-Two features of the balance bike mode worthy of note are the brakes and the low saddle position.
+Two interesting features of the balance bike mode are the brakes and the low saddle position.

 Moving from balance bike to pedal bike mode on the Pinto and Skøg

 When your child is old enough to start to pedal, you need to apply the “power pack” which consists of a longer seat tube (with the seat post clamp at the top and the crank at the bottom), a reinforced polymer belt drive and two pedals.
 The power pack comes in a cardboard box (no plastics here!) for storing away until required.

 The process itself does require a certain amount of practical know-how.
 The manual suggests that if you are confident removing a wheel to fix a puncture then you’re probably going to be OK.
 If not, you need to factor in paying your local bike shop to do the adjustment for you.

 As an example, this is what stage 1 and 2 in the manual state: